 Student Health and Counseling CentersAt USC every effort is made to help students achieve and maintain good physical, mental and social health.
 The University Park Health Center (UPHC) offers direct medical care and psychological counseling, as well as prevention programs to assist students in assuming responsibility for their personal well-being.
 For more information, contact the center at (213) 740-8742 (UPHC) or consult the center's Web site (www.usc.edu/uphc).

 University Park Health Center Medical Services is located at 849 West 34th Street.
-During the fall and spring semesters, the center is open Monday, Tuesday and Thursday from 8:30 a.m. to 7 p.m.; Wednesday from 9:30 a.m. to 7 p.m.; Friday from 9:30 a.m. to 5 p.m.; and Saturday 9 a.m. to 1 p.m.
-In addition to Sundays and holidays, the health center is closed on Saturdays and evenings (5 p.m. to 7 p.m.) during holiday weeks and university recess periods.
+During the fall and spring semesters, the center is open Monday, Tuesday and Thursday from 8:30 a.m. to 7 p.m.; Wednesday from 9:30 a.m. to 7 p.m.; Friday from 9:30 a.m. to 5 p.m.; Saturday and Sunday (urgent care only) 10 a.m. to 2 p.m.
+The health center is closed evenings (5 p.m. to 7 p.m.) during holiday weeks and university recess periods.
 Please note that hours of operation are subject to change.
 All changes will be posted one week in advance.
 You may also call (213) 740-8742 (UPHC) for current hours.